 - Andy Goodman, media guru

 Then one day, a rabbi walks into the Vatican... and this is where my career path starts to sound like a bar joke.
 But it's true, I did get a call from the son of an American rabbi who taught at a Pontifical University in Rome.
 He had been close to Pope John Paul II.
 The pope had just passed away and this rabbi wanted to make sure that his history-changing work of interreligious dialogue, which had dramatically improved relations between Jews and Catholics, didn't get lost in events.
-And that is what started my niche specialty: working at the nexus of media, faith and social justice advocacy.
+And that is what started a niche specialty: working at the nexus of media, faith and social justice advocacy.
 Faith leaders and organizations can provide a thoughtful and inclusive voice and lens that influences important domestic and international issues.
+Of course, I work with plenty of secular organizations, too.

 But I didn't give up production completely: